craftercms/docs/source/developers/draft.rst

    * - $itemAttributes
      - Html attributes to print on to the **item** elements.
    * - $nthItemAttributes
      - Html attributes to print by item index.
 For example, ``$nthItemAttributes={ 0: { "class": "active" } }`` will apply the class named active only to the first item in the collection.
    * - renderComponentArguments
      - Crafter CMS' :ref:`renderComponent <renderComponent>` macro supports supplying additional arguments (``additionalModel`` argument when used directly) to the component template context.
 You can send these via this parameter.
 The ``renderComponentArguments`` will be sent to all items.

 Example
 #######

 .. code-block:: text
+   :linenos:

    <@crafter.renderComponentCollection $field="mainContent_o" />